beijn/nai22-project4a/NAI-Project/Application Papers/Detecting Symmetries of All Cardinalities.md

 - previous estimates of symmetry across corpora reproduced or improved → those 3 composers employ “symmetry“ extensively

 ## Future Work
-- the “$n$\-tuple symmetry score“ could generalize to other structures like #rhythm and #melody (while the “hypereometric test“ for probability of these wont?)
+- the “$n$\-tuple symmetry score“ could generalize to other structures like #rhythm and #melody (while the “hypereometric test“ for probability of these won't?)

 ## Remarks
-\* apparently they work only on pregiven 12-tone rows which are structures associated with (regularities in) specific musical compositions.
-No machine learning involved, only combinatorics/geometry/..
+\* apparently they work only on pregiven 12-tone rows, which are structures associated with (regularities in) specific musical compositions.
+No machine learning involved, only combinatorics/geometry/…

 [^@venkateshDetectingSymmetriesAll2022]: Venkatesh, Anil*, and Viren Sachdev.
 2022.
 “Detecting Symmetries of All Cardinalities With Application to Musical 12-Tone Rows.”
 In _Proceedings of the First MiniCon Conference_. [https://ismir2022program.ismir.net/poster_133.html](https://ismir2022program.ismir.net/poster_133.html).